 Living with someone with PTSD is never easy.
 However, as the condition worsens, you may find yourself losing more and more of your loved one.

-You may find yourself taking your loved one’s behavior personally.
-As though they aren’t listening to you or considering your advice.
+You may take your loved one’s behavior personally.
+As though they don’t listen to you or consider your advice.
 However, it’s important to understand that your loved one may not always be in control of their mental state.

-PTSD and other anxiety disorders cause a person to always be alert and feel vulnerable wherever they go.
+PTSD and other types of anxiety disorders cause a person to always be alert and feel vulnerable wherever they go.
 Furthermore, these conditions may cause:

 - Anger